sktime/skpro/docs/source/api_reference/tags.rst

     fitted_named_object_parameters

-.. _dev_testing_tags:
+.. _testing_tags:

 Testing and CI tags
 -------------------

-These tags control behaviour of estimators in the ``skpro`` continuous integration tests.
+These tags control behaviour of objects in ``skpro`` continuous integration tests.

 They are primarily useful for developers managing CI behaviour of individual objects.

 .. currentmodule:: skpro.registry._tags